Find Grad Schools

 8 Yearly Graduations

 The 12th most popular school in the country for general nuclear engineering majors who are seeking their master's degree is University of New Mexico - Main Campus.
 Each year, around 22,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
 During the most recent year for which we have data, 8 people received their master's degree in general nuclear engineering from UNM.
-Of these students, 33% were women and 44% were members of underrepresented racial-ethnic groups.
+About 36% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 8 Yearly Graduations

 Air Force Institute of Technology - Graduate School of Engineering & Management comes in at #12 on our list of the most popular colleges offering master's degrees in general nuclear engineering.
-Roughly 1,100 attend the school each year.
 During the most recent year for which we have data, 8 people received their master's degree in general nuclear engineering from AFIT Graduate School of Engineering & Management.
-Of these students, 7% were women and 13% were members of underrepresented racial-ethnic groups.

 #14